-Outbuildings are encouraged to be less than 20 sqm and 2.5m high.
+Outbuildings are encouraged to be less than 20sqm and 2.5m high.
 On lots less than 300m2 these can sit outside the building envelope to the side or rear of the dwelling.

-Where larger outbuildings are sought, they should be of a height and scale that does not unreasonably compromise on or off site amenity.
+Where larger outbuildings are sought, they must be of a height and scale that does not unreasonably compromise on or off site amenity and therefore will typically only be allowed on larger lots.
+To meet these requirements they must be: